Exante vs Chase Bank, Who's The Best?

 The minimum deposit for Chase Bank is $100.

-Depending on your current situation, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Exante and Chase Bank are a good option.

 Exante vs Chase Bank - Regulation And Licencing In More Detail